United States military beret flash: 1970s

 In 1973, Army leaders authorized the wear of the maroon beret by airborne forces.
 Within a year or so, paratroopers of the 82nd Airborne Division began incorporating organizational beret flashes onto their maroon berets pattered after their unit's airborne background trimming.
 These organizational beret flashes, representing various units of the 82nd, were worn in the same manner as they are today.
 Similarly, in 1974 Army leaders authorized the 101st Airborne Division to wear a dark–blue beret when it was reorganized into an air assault division at Fort Campbell.
 Army articles and historical photographs of 101st soldiers show them wearing organizational beret flashes patterned after their unit's airborne background trimming and were affixed with either their polished metal rank insignia, DUI, or chaplain branch insignia centered on the beret flash and worn over the left eye.
-Between 1976 and 1977, 101st soldiers would affix their Airmobile Badge—renamed Air Assault Badge in 1978—to their berets positioned over their left temple, next to their beret flash.
-Other Fort Campbell units of the era also wore the dark–blue beret as well as red for headquarters command and light-green for military police, all with traditional organizational beret flashes that were worn in the same manner as they are today.
+In 1976/77, 101st soldiers started to affix their Airmobile Badge—renamed Air Assault Badge in 1978—to their berets positioned over their left temple next to their beret flash.
+Other Fort Campbell units of the era also wore the dark–blue beret as well as red berets for headquarters command and light-green berets for military police, all with traditional organizational beret flashes that were worn in the same manner as they are today.